isomerpages/moe-yishunpri/_departments/MOTHER TONGUE/CHINESE LANGUAGE.md

 | Primary 4 |        《团圆》       |        Respect/Care       |
 | Primary 5 |     《我选我自己》    | Integrity, Responsibility |
 | Primary 6 |   《记忆的项链》      |     Sincerity/ Respect    |

+In the SHINE programme, our MTL teachers conduct inter-class activities to identify talented pupils and to mentor them to participate at the national events.

+In the SHARE programme, we encourage our pupils to write.
+We share our good stories written by our pupils by publishing our very own Chinese Essay Book named “绽放” and Chinese Newsletter.